-Karina is a Teaching Fellow in the Department of International Business and holds a PhD in International Business Strategy.
+Karina is a Lecturer in the Department of International Business and holds a PhD in International Business Strategy.
 Prior to starting an academic career, Karina had several years of managerial experience.

 Karina’s current interdisciplinary interests encompass quantitative analysis of consumption and savings behaviour, forms of human capital, inequality, career fields, occupational class, and professional identity in national contexts.
 Her doctoral thesis “Career, capitals and consumption: an analysis of the impacts of narrowly-defined occupational membership on household consumption, from human capital and occupational field perspective” explored the patterns of consumption and saving behaviour of agents defined by capital forms.
 Karina is an approved researcher of the Secure Data Service, Office of National Statistics, UK.
 Her academic aspiration is in promoting the interdisciplinary dialogue between sociology and economics through rigorous empirical and theoretical work and highlighting implications for business and management.

 Karina’s research has been presented at the conferences of the British Accounting and Finance Association, European Sociological Association and Family Finance Survey User Conference (UK Data Service).

 Karina is a module convenor for Business Statistics (MM1F13) and also supports the module Markets, Marketing and Strategy as a tutorial leader.